adgonrodr/notes/README.md

 def validate_arguments(args):
     """
-    Validates that either the intake file is provided or the API arguments are all provided.
+    Validates the arguments to ensure one of the mutually exclusive sets of arguments is provided.

+    :param args: Parsed arguments from argparse
+    :type args: argparse.Namespace
+    :raises argparse.ArgumentError: If the arguments do not meet the specified conditions
+    :return: None
     """
     if args.intake_file:
         # If the intake file is provided, no API arguments should be provided